devangani12/4-cylinder-engine-solidworks-3dprint/README.md

-# 4-cylinder-engine-solidworks-3dprint
-Designed a 3D model of a 4-cylinder engine using SolidWorks and successfully 3D printed the components.
-The goal was to understand engine mechanics through hands-on prototyping.
+🛠️Project Title
+Four Cylinder Engine – SolidWorks Design & 3D Print

+📝Description
+This is a detailed 3D CAD model of a Four-Cylinder Inline Engine designed using SolidWorks.
+The model replicates the basic mechanical movement of pistons and crankshaft, similar to real-world IC engines.
+All components are 3D printable and assembled for visual and educational purposes.

 # 🛠️Tools Used:-
 Software: SolidWorks 2023 | 3D Printer: Pratham 5.0 | Slicing software used: Cura | Material used: PLA